Appam23/cse210_25-hw/README.md

 # cse210-student-template
-Appam's starter code for CSE 210_25.
+Appam's Leisan starter code for CSE 210_25.

 This repository contains the starter code for many different projects.
 They are arranged as follows: